What is Dream Big?

 If you are not sure if your project can be fulfilled through TechBridge services currently available, please contact firstname.lastname@example.org to verify.

-Tennessee nonprofits may request between $10,000 and $30,000 from the fund in TechBridge services towards the implementation of a specific technology solution that builds capacity, efficiency or effectiveness for their organization.
-The application window will open online May 14, 2018 and close on June 11 at 5:00 PM, CT.
-The winners will be notified later this summer and honored at a reception in the early Fall.
+Alabama nonprofits may request up to $10,000 from the fund in TechBridge services towards the implementation of a specific technology solution that builds capacity, efficiency or effectiveness for their organization.
+The application window will open online on June 1, 2017 and close on August 1st at 5:00 PM, CST.
+The winners will be announced in September 2017.
+A match of 16.7% from the nonprofits chosen will be required, meaning for every $1,000 requested from the fund, the nonprofit would be required to contribute $200.

 Matching funds can be fulfilled as follows: any portion of the project’s cost, new equipment purchased specifically for this program at the expense of the nonprofit and/ or services donated by a third party.
 The nonprofit will need to provide appropriate documentation to show the value of equipment and/ or services.

-Nonprofits that meet the following requirements are eligible to apply for a grant from the Dream Big Tennessee Technology Grant:
+Nonprofits that meet the following requirements are eligible to apply for a grant from the Dream Big Alabama Technology Grant:

-- Must be registered with the Tennessee Secretary of State as a nonprofit (click here to verify: http://arc-sos.state.tn.us/cgi/corpname.mbr/input);
+- Must be registered with the Alabama Secretary of State as a nonprofit (click here to verify: http://arc-sos.state.al.us/cgi/corpname.mbr/input);

 - Must have a minimum two-year operating history after the date of receipt of its 501(c)(3) classification;